susannaopal/static-comp-challenge-/README.md

 - Mostly matching the provided comp overall

 ## Challenges:
-- Time management this took far longer that I expected
+- Time management (this took me far longer that I expected/would have liked)
 - Not being able to fully match the comp

 ## Future iterations: